Breadcrumb

 • Yes, please visit our Get Copies page or contact us for information about ordering audiovisual materials.

 • Yes!
-The Richard Nixon Presidential Library and Museum has the original letter and the 28 black and white photographs of Elvis Presley meeting President Nixon taken by White House Chief Photographer Oliver F. Atkins (Elvis is pictured in all but one and shakes hands with Nixon in several).
+The Richard Nixon Presidential Library and Museum has the original letter and the 28 black and white photographs of Elvis Presley meeting President Nixon taken by White House Chief Photographer Oliver "Ollie" F. Atkins (Elvis is pictured in all but one and shakes hands with Nixon in several).

 • Our audiovisual holdings do not contain any such photographs; however, images featuring the two individuals together are available through other sources: